andrespencer/fit-text-to-button/README.md

 ## Suggestions of improvement

 - Find the average width of a character and prevent the box from being resized to a smaller width than averageCharacterWidth * textValue.length
+- Upon a change in the text or width of the output box, use the average character width to guess a probable maximum font-size and then fine tune from that value.

 ## Available Scripts